krgamestudios/mechaimmensewarfare.com/public_html/src/rules.md

 Durability
 ---

 Durability counters represent how much damage a unit can take before being destroyed.
 When a unit enters the battlefield, they begin with a number of durability counters equal to their base durability.
 When another unit attacks with a power of X, then you remove X durability counters from this unit.
 When the number of durability counters on any unit drops to zero, the unit is destroyed and discarded.
+(Hint: Use six-sided dice to represent durability.
+Don't mark durability on a unit that hasn't been damaged yet; this reduces clutter on the board.)

 Armour
 ---

 Armour counters protect a unit's durability.
 Each time a unit is attacked, if it has armour counters, remove one armour counter instead of any durability counters.
 Therefore, a unit with two armour counters can be attacked twice before taking damage.
+(Hint: Use small coins to represent armour counters.)

 Time
 ---

 Time counters represent the amount of time remaining before some action takes place.
 If a permanent you control has a time counter on it at the beginning of your turn, then remove one time counter.
+(Hint: Use six-sided dice to represent time counters.)

 List of Keyword Mechanics
 ===